justinchoi001/LESA-Tests/patcher-portal/src/Patcher Portal - Incorporate New Fixes.markdown

 1. Click the Builds tab.
 1. Click on any account
 1. Click the Create Build button
+1. Select *6.x* from the Product Version drop down menu.
+1. Select *6.1.30* from the Project Version drop down menu.
 1. Enter in the appropriate metadata:
 	a) **Portal Version**: 6.1.30
 	b) **Tickets List**: LPEALPHAFIX-11